HomeLatest NewsCyber SecurityiPhones vulnerable to Pegasus-type breaches, concedes Apple

 Register Now →

-The tech giant’s remarks follow recent reports that claimed that journalists of over 16 media outlets including Indian and international publications along with human rights activists, lawyers and politicians all over the world have been snooped on by “authoritarian governments” using hacking supplied by the Israeli’s NSO Group, according to findings by an investigation.
+The tech giant’s remarks follow recent reports that claimed that journalists of over 16 media outlets including Indian and international publications along with human rights activists, lawyers and politicians all over the world have been snooped on by “authoritarian governments” using hacking software supplied by the Israeli’s NSO Group, according to findings by an investigation.

 The investigation was conducted by the Guardian and 16 other media outlets.
-The Guardian specifically uses the term “authoritarian governments” as being behind the snooping.
+The Guardian report specifically uses the term “authoritarian governments” as being behind the snooping.

 The new findings also hint at widespread and continuing abuse of NSO’s hacking spyware Pegasus.
 Pegasus infects Android devices and iPhones, giving operators access to messages, photos and emails.
 It can also record calls and secretly activate microphones, reports say.